Slovenia Travel Guide - How to Plan a Trip to Slovenia

 The eastern part of Slovenia is a big area composed of many different regions, and I will not spend time naming and describing all of them, as most are rarely visited by tourists.

-Here in the east, you’ll find Maribor, the second biggest Slovenian city.
-Most famous for having the world's oldest vines, Maribor is well-worth visiting if you are in the area, especially if you are heading up on the Pohorje Hills (which is a great place for summer hiking and a very popular skiing area during winter times).
+Here in the east, you’ll find Maribor, most famous for having the world's oldest vines, it's always nice to visit if you are in the area, especially if you are heading up into the Pohorje Hills (which is a great place for summer hiking and a very popular skiing area during winter times).

 The Štajerska region around Maribor is also great for wine enthusiasts, as there are tons of charming little wine cellars that offer wine tastings.
 For Slovenians, this area is known for its very friendly locals and generous food portions.